babylonhealth/ios-playbook/Cookbook/Proposals/MultilineArgumentsBracket_SwiftLint_rule.md

 More examples of changes that would need to be added can be found in [the sample PR](https://github.com/Babylonpartners/babylon-ios/pull/7246/files) I've created against develop.
 It's not ready to be merged.
 It's a result of running [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) & couple of manual changes.

-## The question to be asked when reviwing this proposal
+## The question to be asked when reviewing this proposal
 Is it worth to have an automatic function parameters/arguments nits checking for the price of few additional changes in our style?

 ## Alternatives considered